ucla-biostat-274/2026winter/syllabus/syllabus.md

 ### Exam

-There is a midterm exam (time TBD) and a final exam.
+There is no exam for this course.
+There will be a midterm project and a final project.

 ### Final Grade